Can I study your course if I don’t have any formal qualifications?

 What is the Institute of Counselling?

 We are a not for profit Christian charity that has a mission to put the person back at the centre of care.
 Although we were founded on Christian values, we are fully signed up to the Equality and Diversity legislation and welcome students of all or no faith.
-We have recently been awarded Credit Rating Body status within the SCQF Partnership which allows us to offer academic credit for our courses which is then transferable across the UK and Europe.
+A number of our courses are Credit Rated through the SCQF, these academic credits are transferable across the UK and Europe.
 See the link to the SCQF on our website for more information.

-We have 2 routes for students to follow – the first is our own Certificates which are taken by students as Continuous Professional Development (CPD) courses to enhance their current practice and keep them up to date with counselling innovations.
-The second route is the fully university accredited/ IoC credit rated programmes – students who wish to top up their qualifications to Diploma or Degree level will take these courses to fulfil that goal.
-Students who wish to change their careers into the counselling sector are advised that university accredited courses are their preferred route.
+A selection of the Institute of Counselling's courses are accredited by the ACCPH, who are an independent Professional Body and Register.
+In regards to academic study, we have 2 routes for students to follow – the first is our own Certificates which are taken by students as Continuous Professional Development (CPD) courses to enhance their current practice and keep them up to date with counselling innovations.
+The second route is our independently credit rated programmes – students who wish to top up their qualifications to Diploma or Degree level will take these courses to work towards fulfilling that goal.
+Students who wish to change their careers into the counselling sector are advised that university or SCQF credit rated courses are their preferred route.

-We are partners with Glasgow Caledonian University (GCU) and the University of the West of Scotland (UWS).
-You will see in our course details that our flagship Diploma in Clinical and Pastoral Counselling is accredited with 120 credit points at Level 9 in the SCQF Framework by GCU .
+We are educational partners with Glasgow Caledonian University (GCU).
+You will see in our course details that our flagship Diploma in Clinical and Pastoral Counselling is credit rated with 120 credit points at SCQF Level 9 in the SCQF Framework by GCU.
 (See link qaa.ac.uk/…/otherrefpoints/Qualboundaries09.pdf for further information on credit rating across Britain).
-Our UWS accredited modules attract 20 credit points at SCQF Level 8.

-As a Credit Rating Body ourselves (See the link to the SCQF on our website for more information), we offer credit rated courses, which also attract 20 credit points at SCQF level 8.
+We deliver courses which are SCQF credit rated (See the link to the SCQF on our website for more information), which attract 20 credit points at SCQF level 8 per module.
 We fully intend to add more modules to our credit rated courses portfolio.

 Will I be able to practice as a counsellor after taking a course with you?